What is toddler constipation?

 - Stress caused by school or by changes in routine, weather or travel.

 Diagnosis and Tests

-How is constipation in children diagnosed?
+How is toddler constipation diagnosed?

-- Bathroom and bowel movement patterns
+- Bathroom and bowel movement patterns.

-- Diet and eating habits
+- Diet and eating habits.

-- Health problems (if any)
+- Health problems (if any).

 - Medications (if any).